Do marketing students have the learning resources they need?

 Which learning resources do marketing students prefer?

-Students favour interactive, hands-on materials that map to real campaigns and consumer behaviour.
-Online modules, short video explainers and live demonstrations support rapid refresh of sector trends.
-Guest lectures and practical workshops connect classroom activity to portfolio-ready outputs, and real-time case studies strengthen the link between theory and application.
-Library provision is consistently valued in student comments, aligning with the positive tone noted for the library (+37.0).
+Students favour interactive, hands-on materials that map to real campaigns and consumer behaviour because they shorten the distance between explanation and application.
+Online modules, short video explainers and live demonstrations help students refresh sector trends quickly.
+Guest lectures and practical workshops turn abstract concepts into portfolio-ready outputs, while real-time case studies make it easier to see how theory works in practice.
+Library provision is consistently valued in student comments, aligning with the positive tone noted for the library (+37.0), because it gives students a dependable base for research and independent study.

 How accessible and usable are resources?

-Accessibility drives satisfaction and equity.
+Accessibility drives satisfaction and equity, and improvements here benefit every cohort, not only those who disclose a need.
 Student comments highlight friction when platforms are hard to navigate or materials are not available in multiple formats.
-The category evidence shows a −7.4 sentiment gap between disabled and non-disabled students, so teams audit core systems against accessibility standards, provide alternative formats by default, and make assistive routes explicit at the point of need.
-Clear signposting to a single hub for platforms and reading, plus concise quick-start guides at the start of each module, raises baseline usability for the whole cohort.
+The category evidence shows a -7.4 sentiment gap between disabled and non-disabled students, so teams need to audit core systems against accessibility standards, provide alternative formats by default, and make assistive routes explicit at the point of need.
+Clear signposting to a single hub for platforms and reading, plus concise quick-start guides at the start of each module, raises baseline usability for the whole cohort and reduces avoidable support requests.

 How do students engage with learning materials?

-Engagement rises when students see an immediate route from concepts to deliverables.
-Structured use of contemporary case campaigns, annotated examples of strong work, and sandbox access to tools increase time-on-task and confidence.
-Remote delivery quality remains variable for some, matching the negative tone students associate with remote learning (−32.8), so programmes set a minimum digital standard for layout, availability and week-by-week structure to reduce avoidable friction.
+Engagement rises when students can see an immediate route from concepts to deliverables.
+Structured use of contemporary case campaigns, annotated examples of strong work, and sandbox access to tools increase time on task and confidence because students can test ideas before they are assessed.
+Remote delivery quality remains variable for some, matching the negative tone students associate with remote learning (-32.8), so programmes benefit from a minimum digital standard for layout, availability and week-by-week structure, echoing how marketing students judge teaching delivery.
+That consistency makes it easier for students to find what they need, stay organised and keep momentum.

 What challenges do marketing students report?

-Students often encounter outdated materials or unclear routes to apply concepts in briefs, and they question how success is judged.
-Variability in digital delivery and timetabling changes can disrupt planned study patterns and reduce the payoff from otherwise solid materials.
-These issues cluster around clarity of expectations and the reliability of the study environment rather than the existence of resources.
+Students often encounter outdated materials, unclear routes for applying concepts in briefs, or uncertainty about how success is judged.
+Variability in digital delivery and timetabling changes in marketing education can also disrupt planned study patterns and reduce the payoff from otherwise solid materials.
+The common issue is not a total lack of resources.
+It is the reliability, clarity and relevance of the materials students are being asked to use.

 What would improve learning resources now?

-• Publish annotated exemplars at multiple grade bands and use a concise, checklist-style rubric that travels with the work to demystify assessment expectations.
+• Publish annotated exemplars at multiple grade bands and pair them with a concise, checklist-style rubric that travels with the work, reflecting what marketing students say they need from assessment methods, so assessment expectations stay visible.
 Calibrate markers and publish actual feedback turnaround times.

-• Run “resource readiness” checks before term start to verify software access, capacity and compatibility, and name an owner who closes the loop weekly with short updates.
+• Run resource readiness checks before term starts to verify software access, capacity and compatibility, and assign a named owner to close the loop weekly with brief updates.

-• Reduce off-campus friction with plain-language access steps and timely help options during peak assessment periods.
+• Reduce off-campus friction with plain-language access steps and timely help during peak assessment periods.

 What should we take from marketing students’ perspectives?

-Marketing students are broadly positive about their resource environment, and the NSS learning resources theme confirms sector-wide strength.
-The priority now is to remove avoidable barriers—particularly accessibility and digital delivery—and to make assessment expectations transparent so students can use resources with confidence.
-When institutions combine current, practice-linked materials with accessible systems and explicit criteria, marketing students engage more deeply and produce work that transfers directly to professional contexts.
+Marketing students are broadly positive about their resource environment, and the NSS learning resources theme confirms that the fundamentals are strong.
+The next gains will come from removing avoidable barriers, especially around accessibility, remote delivery and assessment clarity, so students can use those resources with confidence.
+When institutions combine current, practice-linked materials with accessible systems and explicit criteria, marketing students engage more deeply and produce work that transfers more directly to professional contexts.

 How Student Voice Analytics helps you